longnguyencbct/CN_Asignment1/README.md

 This project is a peer-to-peer (P2P) file-sharing application implemented in Python.
 It allows multiple peers to share and download file chunks, coordinated by a central tracker.

+## Documentation

+For detailed project documentation, please refer to the [project documentation](documentation/ASS1_P1_2153535-2153395-2153380.pdf) in the `documentation` folder.

 ## Project Structure

 The project directory contains the following files and directories: